Float Fishing In Ontario – When, Where And How

 A stiffer and heavier float rod may give you a better hook set but won’t provide the same shock protection for your tippet that you need on the hook set or when fighting big fish

-Also, some float rods are designed for the bigger rivers that you might find out in BC or maybe rivers like the Niagara River, and many of these types of float rods may not be so good on an average great lakes river.
+Also, some float rods are designed for the bigger rivers that you might find in BC or maybe rivers like the Niagara River, and many of these types of float rods may not be so good on an average Great Lakes river.

 Most medium-light float rods over $150 dollars should be fine for most rivers but remember that the cheaper the rod the heavier it might be and the more whippy it could be.